-To recommend approval of the proposed Rezone 2023-03, the Planning Commission must make the following findings pursuant to KMC 17.112.
+To approve the proposed Rezone 2023-03, the City Council must make the following findings pursuant to KMC 17.112.
 Amendments and Rezones.

 1. The change is consistent with the General Plan.
 2. The change is consistent with the purpose of the Zoning Ordinance to promote the health, safety, and welfare of the community.
 3. There will not be significant effects upon the quality of the environment and natural resources.